 The last four decades plus have found Jim moving in and out of the music scene while balancing the needs of everyday life.
 From honky tonks to coffee houses, the stage and song have always called him back.
 In 2016 he made the decision to dedicate himself full time as solo artist and his unique blend of soul, country, folk and rock songwriting alongside his animated and crowd captivating performance has been increasing his fan base ever since.

 Artisan finds Wyly in the studio for the first time not only as a solo artist but as a co-producer as well along side fellow songwriter, Chuck Hawthorne.
 The album is stripped down to allow the lyrical content standout.
 With songs spanning Wyly’s entire songwriting career and varied subject matter, Artisan serves as a perfect introduction to Jim and is a culmination of 40 years of living, writing, and performing form a man that has done his share of them all.
 Accompanying Jim on several tracks are folk blues legend, Ray Bonneville on harp and Grammy nominated country singer, Libby Koch on background vocals.
-The finished product, is a record that will please listeners with a discerning ear for lyrical content and any fans of folk, Americana or alt country music.
+The finished product, is a record that will please listeners with a discerning ear for lyrical content and any fans of folk, Americana or Vocal Harmonies.
 Following the release, Jim will continue doing what he does best, performing the songs live in front of captivated audiences.